AI Log speaks

 • I was invited to the Midwest Symposium on Social Entrepreneurship in Kansas City, Missouri, where I appeared on a panel about AI in education with a filmmaker and a lawyer.
 I was also part of a workshop on Perceptual Learning led by anthropologist Shannon Jackson, who argued we should think of human learning as a β€œpromiscuous coupling of perception and cognition.”
 This is now my favorite way to describe how humans learn!

-If you want a general sense of the sorts of things I talk about, you can hear me on this episode of My Edtech Life talking with Fonz Mendoza.
+If you want a general sense of how I talk with people about AI, you can hear me on this episode of My Edtech Life talking with Fonz Mendoza.
 Lance Eaton featured a conversation we had on his Substack AI + Education = Simplified.

 Visit my website to book me for your next education conference, podcast, or faculty workshop, or to arrange for me to talk with you and your organization.